Eurozone Sentix Investor Confidence Improves In November

-Eurozone investor confidence rose more-than-expected in November reflecting the easing situation on the European gas and electricity markets, survey results from the behavioral research institute Sentix showed Monday.
+BRUSSELS (dpa-AFX) - Eurozone investor confidence rose more-than-expected in October reflecting the easing situation on the European gas and electricity markets, survey results from the behavioral research institute Sentix showed Monday.

 The Sentix investor sentiment index rose to a three-month high of -30.9 in November from -38.3 in October.
 The score was forecast to rise moderately to -35.0.